kindista/kindista/src/to-do.md

       with the other party
       - timeliness, enjoyment of interaction, etc.
 [ ] enable gratitude recipients to hide gratitudes
-[ ] better matching of search results
+[ ] allow people to offer or request items anonymously [ ] better matching of search results
 [ ] add gratitude option for standard invitations
 [ ] email preferences for deactivated accounts